-We use vortex flow meters in applications from water to gas, but one of the most common is for steam.
-Although the multivariable flow meter is still the most popular choice, some new vortex flow meters have advanced features that make them more appealing for certain applications.
+Vortex flow meters have many applications from water to gas, but one of the most common is for steam flow measurement.
+Although multivariable pressure transmitters are still the most popular choice, some new vortex flow meters have advanced features that make them more appealing for certain applications.

 Here, we shall talk about the working principle of vortex flow meters and how is it applicable in the measurement of steam flow.

 To know about the types of flow meters in the industry, you can read the Visaya Article on the flow meter types

 Vortex flow meter applications